 The alternative to creationism is that life arose from nonliving chemicals.
 A chemistry professor named Stanley Miller tried proving this in 1952 by producing amino acids from chemicals.
 Although amino acids are found in living things, they are lifeless by themselves.
 They were also put together in a machine under the control of a chemist, who later admitted that what he did could not have been done by chance outside of a laboratory.
 And even though a chemist with the right equipment can make amino acids, there’s not a chemist in the world who can create life (despite numerous attempts).
 Unyielding as they are, secular scientists maintain that life came from chemicals sloshing around in a primordial soup.
 They’ll say, “After a very long time of this, surely the chemicals would have eventually generated life.”
 To them I ask, “If a tornado continually blew around spare parts in a junkyard for millions of years, would a vehicle eventually be assembled?”
 The atheistic doctrine for how life began is that the sloshing around of chemicals formed an organism with a complicated genetic code that would allow it to reproduce.
 This extremely ignorant theory goes against the scientific fact that life can come only from life.

 Supposing life really did arise by itself and become what it is today, it had to have happened on a privileged planet such as ours.
 Earth contains all of the elements needed for life and rotates in a time frame that prevents extreme temperatures.
 Its magnetic field and ozone layer protect life from the radiation that would ordinarily break down organic molecules.
 Its size is large enough for its gravity to keep oxygen in our atmosphere, but not large enough to still have the poisonous gases that atheists claim the early atmosphere had.
 Speaking of the atmosphere, it is 21% oxygen, allowing us to breathe easily.
 But if it were 25% or more oxygen, a single fire could likely spread to cover the whole Earth.
 (Saltpeter is gunpowder’s main ingredient because it decomposes and yields oxygen when heated, causing the powder to burn with quick explosiveness.)
-The size and distance of our moon are perfect for its gravity to keep Earth on a tilted axis that supports life.
 Only certain kinds of stars of certain sizes are capable of sustaining life.
 Our sun is one of them, and we happen to be just the right distance from it.

 The expansion of scientific knowledge keeps making it more difficult to claim our existence is a cosmic fluke.
 In his 1980 book Other Worlds, British physicist Paul Davies calculated that if the strength of gravity were changed either way by one part in a ten followed by a hundred zeros, life could not exist anywhere in the universe.
 (In case you don’t understand the magnitude of a ten followed by 100 zeros, consider the fact that the estimated number of atoms in the universe is a ten followed by 80 zeros.)
 To get out of this and other predicaments, atheists have argued that there are an infinite number of universes, and therefore the odds are that one of these universes has the right conditions for life (we’re in that universe).
 This kind of argument doesn’t work in the real world.
 If it did, a rape suspect could explain away his semen being at the crime scene by saying he’s in a universe in which someone else shares his DNA.
 After all, it’s far more probable for two unrelated people to have the same DNA than it is for the strength of gravity to be what it is by chance.